santiago1234/cookiecutter-genomics-project/{{cookiecutter.project_name}}/README.md

     │                           easily generated.
 Periodically the contents of this folder │                           will be deleted.
     │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+    ├── envs               <- Conda environments for reproducing experiments in the Project.
+    │   └── popgene.yaml   <- A conda environment.
     │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`